pedroYan92/register-items-project/README.md

 PROBLEMS

 once we register the product and displayed in the space indicated, I wanted to use the LocalStorage to keep the product in the place simulating a data base, but I couldn't do it properly.
-I just could to register the prduct name, but not the other informations of the card product as description, quantity, price, etc.
+I couldn't add the feature of delete a single item by press the 'x' button.

 *I need to improve my css file to get a better look  in the app sample, I'll do as soon as I can! :D